leochilds/learnyounodetutorials/_posts/2014-07-10-Baby-Steps.markdown

     for (var i = 2; i < process.argv.length; statement3)
       code to be executed

-In the first statement I have made the variable i and given it the value of 2.
+In the first statement I have made the variable **i** and given it the value of 2.
 I'll explain more later.
-Next I have declared that for this code to run the value of i must be smaller than the length of our input in the command line.
+Next I have declared that for this code to run the value of **i** must be smaller than the length of our input in the command line.
 Lets think about this a bit more.
-If I input $ node mynode.js into the command line, there will be no arguments.
+If I input **$ node mynode.js** into the command line, there will be no arguments.
 So the length will be 2.
-By starting my i value at 2 I am telling the computer not to run my code as there are no arguments.
-If I enter one of more arguments, the length of my input will be greater than 2 and my process will run.
+By starting my **i** value at 2 I am telling the computer not to run my code as there are no more arguments.
+If I enter one or more arguments, the length of my input will be greater than 2 and my process will run.
 But how do I stop it?

     for (var i = 2; i < process.argv.length; i++)
       code to be executed

-I've now added my statement to ensure the loop closes. i++ will add 1 to the value of i everytime the code is executed.
+I've now added my statement to ensure the loop closes. **i++** will add 1 to the value of **i** everytime the code is executed.
 Lets use an example to demonstrate.
 I run:

     $ node mynode.js 1 2 3 4

 The computer goes through my code.
-Firstly, i has the value 2.
+Firstly, **i** has the value 2.
 Thanks.
-Is i less than the length of the input?
+Is **i** less than the length of the input?
 The input length is 6 so yes.
-Add the value of 1 to the currently assigned value of i. i now has the value 3.
+Add the value of 1 to the currently assigned value of **i**. **i** now has the value 3.
 Execute code block.
-Is i less than the process length?
+Is **i** less than the process length?
 The input is 6 so yes.
-Add the value of 1 to the currently assigned value of i. i now has the value 3. ...etc
+Add the value of 1 to the currently assigned value of **i**. **i** now has the value 4. ...etc

 Eventually, the value of i will reach 6, so the code will run 4 times, once for each argument.
 Then the code will stop.
 Great, except we still haven't told the computer what to do if the condition is true.
 We want to add each number argument to the result variable.
 So how can we select the numbers from the console.
 By using process.argv[].
 So for the first execution we want to take the first number which is the 3 item in the array.
 By using the square brackets that would be position 2 (starts at 0 remember).
 So: